Company Logo - Home Link

 Arrington Vineyards hosts Music in the Vines, a summertime live music series.

-From April to October, you can go out to Kix Brooks’ vineyard and listen to live jazz and bluegrass every weekend.
+From April to October, you can go out to Kix Brooks’ vineyard and listen to live jazz and bluegrass this weekend in Nashville.

 Pavilion seating and picnic tables are available on a first-come, first-served basis, so you might want to bring a blanket.